 Kaijende Highlands Conservation Area

 While the Kaijende Highlands are uninhabited, the region represents a habitat of global significance.
-The Cyathea savanna that is found between 3,000 - 3,400m is unique in New Guinea as well as the dominant feature in wilderness area of global value and spectacular beauty (Richards 2007).
-The Kaijende Highlands are also home to four species of birds of paradise -- Brown Sickelbill, Ribbon-tailed Astrapia, King of Saxony Bird of Paradise and the Short-tailed Paradigalla --as well as birds like the New Guinea Harpy Eagle and the Shovel-billed Kingfisher (Beehler 2007).
-During a recent rapid biological assessment (RAP) of this region, sixteen species of plants and nine species of amphibians were discovered that we're new to science (Richards 2007).
-In addition, three species of amphibians, six species of birds and twelve species of mammals were discovered each regarded as a "species of conservation concern" (Richards 2007).
+The Cyathea savanna that is found between 3,000 - 3,400m is unique in New Guinea and is the dominant feature in this wilderness area, giving it global value and spectacular beauty (Richards 2007).
+The Kaijende Highlands are also home to four species of birds of paradise -- Brown Sickelbill, Ribbon-tailed Astrapia, King of Saxony Bird of Paradise and the Short-tailed Paradigalla --as well as other increasingly rare birds like the New Guinea Harpy Eagle and the Shovel-billed Kingfisher (Beehler 2007).
+During a recent rapid biodiversity assessment (RAP) of this region, sixteen species of plants and nine species of amphibians were discovered that were new to science (Richards 2007).
+In addition, three species of amphibians, six species of birds and twelve species of mammals were discovered that are regarded as a "species of conservation concern" (Richards 2007).

-Since 2005, the Porgera Joint Mining Venture (PJV) has worked with the local communities to develop a strategy for the conservation and sustainable use of the Kaijende Highlands.
+Since 2005, the Porgera Joint Venture (PJV) has worked with the local communities to develop a strategy for the conservation and sustainable use of the Kaijende Highlands.
 In 2005, PJV partnered with Conservation International, the Center for Applied Biodiversity Science, the South Australia Museum and the PNG Department of Environment and Conservation to sponsor the above mentioned RAP.
+Once it was determined that the actual conservation values of this region matched those predicted by the 1993 Conservation Needs Assessment (CNA), PJV has partnered with Dr. William Thomas of Montclair State University to implement a bio-cultural conservation project called the Forest Stewards.
 Since 2005, the Forest Stewards have been working with the local communities to record their traditional environmental knowledge of the Kaijende Highlands.
 The fifteen men currently engaged in this process will constitute the core of the Rangers necessary to monitor the proposed Conservation Area.
 In the meantime, they, along with Dr. Thomas are in the process of developing a Guide to the Birds of the Kaijende Highlands.
 This guidebook is to be released in 2014 and will be written in both English and each of the three languages spoken in the surrounding communities.
 Since these books detail the impact of human activities on biodiversity, they will form the basis of the management plan for the region -- a management plan based upon the traditions and knowledge of the local landowners.

 Relatively free of the impacts of modern land uses, conservation areas can provide sanctuaries for flora and fauna that local people depend on.
 Traditional owners want to protect their natural history and pass on their knowledge to younger generations.
 As there is substantial overlap between traditional land use and contemporary conservation management, the proposed Kaijende Highlands Conservation Area represents a considerable opportunity to meet the aspirations of both traditional owners and the broader public.